-Please have a quick look at THIS site, which is typical of many such professional level web page giving advice on cold water shock.
-Let’s try to cut the numbers down in Tenerife because this happens year after year.
+Please have a quick look at THIS site, which is typical of many such professional-level web pages giving advice on cold water shock.
+This is not to say “stay out of the water”!
+Just be aware of the risks, don’t leave safe zones, and don’t try to stay in for long after sunbathing or drinking, or try to swim in anything other than calm waters.
+Let’s try to cut the numbers down in Tenerife because there are far too many drownings specifically attributable to cold water shock every year.